 Coordinated Program in Clinical Nutrition and Dietetics applications are accepted by January 25th each year.
 A complete application includes:

 - Official copy of transcripts from all colleges and universities; and

 - Three (3) signed recommendation forms

 - Two from course instructors; 1 of these 2 recommendations must be from a foods course instructor or nutrition course instructor.
-If you are unable to receive a recommendation from a foods or nutrition instructor, please contact the CPD Director and
+If you are unable to receive a recommendation from a foods or nutrition instructor, please contact the Coordinated Program BS Director and

 - One from a work supervisor or manager.